Lot sits vacant for 16 years in one of Auckland's wealthiest suburbs

 Redwood said the board was currently “weighing up options” on what to do with the vacant lot and said the estimated cost the leaseholders came up with was “just that, an estimate”.

-Glen said he still believed if a “fair rent” had been offered for the land someone might have taken it.
+Glen said he still believed that if a “fair rent” had been offered for the land, someone might have taken it.

 “Then the board would have had 16 years of rent and no upkeep cost,” he said.